jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Credit: [Civilization 6](https://www.youtube.com/watch?v=3NLoDMsqJkE)_

 The video above shows a "tech tree" of new technologies, tools, civic, and philosophy upgrades.
 In the real world, just like improving our technology, we also upgrade our philosophy with a "click."
-Except this change happens when a new philosophy clicks in the minds of multiple people and unites them in a relationship so strong that it forms a new player god.
+Except this improvement happens when a new philosophy clicks in the minds of multiple people and unites them in a relationship so strong that it forms a new player god.

 However, even with a general agreement, every member of the community interprets the ruling philosophy differently.
 This is why Left/Right politics has many different camps like Conservative or Progressive.
 Libertarian or Socialist.
 Republican or Democrat.